Top 3 Things to Consider When Selecting Your Electrical Heat Tracing System

 Uses an electronic controller that senses ambient temperature and continuously matches the heat input to the predicted heat loss that occurs due to changing ambient conditions.

 A pre-programmed algorithm calculates the cycle time that the heating circuits will be energized to maintain the desired temperature.
 PASC is suitable for all broad temperature-control and many narrow temperature-control applications.
-Compared to line sensing, the use of PASC can significantly reduce the number of circuits, as flow paths don't need consideration and can help reducing total installed cost of a project whilst reducing energy consumption.
+Compared to line sensing, the use of PASC can significantly reduce the number of circuits, as flow paths do not need consideration and can help reducing total installed cost of a project whilst at the same time reducing energy consumption.

-Is based on the pipe/equipment temperature.
+Line sensing control is based on the pipe/equipment temperature.
 With this option, each flow path has a separate circuit controlled by a mechanical line-sensing thermostat or electronic controller.
-The control unit turns on the heating circuit when the pipe temperature descend below the desired maintain temperature.
+The control unit turns on the heating circuit when the pipe temperature descends below the desired maintain temperature.

 Line sensing offers the most accurate control for narrow temperature band applications.